-After the cast of ABC’s Modern Family became entrapped in an elevator before a charity fundraiser in Kansas City, Doherty & Buckman was contacted by Inside Edition to discuss what to do when stuck in an elevator.
+After the cast of ABC’s Modern Family became entrapped in an elevator before a charity fundraiser in Kansas City, Kevin J. Doherty & Associates was contacted by Inside Edition to discuss what to do when stuck in an elevator.
 Elevator expert Kevin Doherty gave three tips: stay calm, call for help, and wait it out.
-Watch his interview below, and read the full story by Inside Edition.
+Read the full story by Inside Edition.

 New York – October 29, 4PM ET – Hurricane Sandy is prepared to make landfall shortly.
 We are advising the public in affected areas to avoid elevators until the storm has completely passed.